 9. Snow Rabbit, Spring Rabbit: A Book of Changing Seasons

 Here’s a lovely rhythmic book about spring.
-March enters a boy’s cozy home like a lion, but soon the lamb brings forth all the glories of spring.
-In Like a Lion, Out Like a Lamb is a wonderful spring tale for children!
+March enters a boy’s cozy home like a lion, but soon, the lamb brings forth all the glories of spring.
+In Like a Lion, Out Like a Lamb is a wonderful childhood spring tale!

 11. The Story of the Butterfly Children